mabel-dev/korolev/README.md

 This is not an exhaustive list of constraints and factors influencing technical direction.

-- Able to store petabyte-sized datasets
+- Able to store and handle petabyte-sized datasets.
 - Reliable and durable storage
-- Able to integrate with other storage platforms
 - Data should be immutable

 - Job failure will happen, it needs to be detected and gracefully recovered